 POLICIES:

-1. The county should coordinate on an ongoing basis planning activities with private utility providers to ensure consistency between the facilities’ plans of private utilities and the long-range plans and regulations of the County.
+1. The county should coordinate on an ongoing basis planning activities with private utility providers to ensure consistency between the facilities’ plans of private utilities and the long-range plans and regulations of the county.

-2. The county should seek input from private utility providers when developing new plans, regulations and procedures which affect private utility service and activities, such as street excavation, street obstructions, and fee schedule revisions.
+2. The county should seek input from private utility providers when developing new plans, regulations, and procedures which affect private utility service and activities, such as street excavation, street obstructions, and fee schedule revisions.

 3. The county should support outreach efforts of utilities to educate commercial and residential power customers about the benefits of clean and efficient energy technologies and practices.